 Hours must be worked within the semester for which the student is receiving credit.

-Students must complete the internship during the semester of enrollment.
+Students must complete the individual studies during the semester of enrollment.
 No Incompletes are permitted, except under special circumstances and with advance approval.

 Format of the Course